Vasily Petrenko: Biography

+Later in 2022, under duress from the Russian Ministry of Culture, Petrenko submitted a letter of resignation from the orchestra.

 Personal life

-Petrenko lives on the Wirral Peninsula with his wife, Evgenia Chernysheva-Petrenko, who is herself a conductor, and their two children, Alexander (Sasha) and Anya.
+Petrenko and his wife Evgenia Chernysheva-Petrenko, who is herself a conductor, have two children, Alexander (Sasha) and Anya.
 He is a football aficionado and follower of the club FC Zenit Saint Petersburg and Liverpool F.C.
 In March 2009, Petrenko was awarded an honorary professorship and Doctor of Letters degree from Liverpool Hope University.
 In April 2009, Petrenko was made an 'Honorary Scouser' by the Lord Mayor of Liverpool.
+He became a British citizen in 2015.
 In November 2016, the city of Liverpool made Petrenko a new Citizen of Honour.
-He became a British citizen in 2015.
+Petrenko and his family currently reside in London.